 Ban Clutter from Your Life

 Keep clutter at an absolute minimum.
 The more junk you have in your small apartment, the less functional it will be, so make every inch count.
-Organize craft supplies, magazines and seldom-used items neatly in storage boxes, and place them out of sight.
-If an item or piece of furniture doesn’t serve a purpose and has no sentimental value, give it to a friend who has a larger apartment.
+Organise craft supplies, magazines and seldom-used items neatly in storage boxes, and place them out of sight.
+If an item or piece of furniture doesn't serve a purpose and has no sentimental value, give it to a friend who has a larger apartment.

 Indulge Your Lofty Ambitions

 Short, squat furniture makes small rooms look crowded.
 To create a loftier appearance, draw the eye upward with slender, tall pieces such as pub tables with high bar stools.
 Tall, vertically oriented artwork has the same effect.

 Before purchasing any substantial appliance or piece of furniture for your apartment, check to see if it will fit.
 Keep your home's room-by-room measurements handy when shopping, so you can compare and calculate quickly, and avoid a complicated return process.

 Ditch the Bulk: Bring in Trendy Bean Bag Furniture